Hokkaido-Open-Hardware/PSC-ONE/docs/getting-started.md

 PSC_OS> micropython
 ```

-The MicroPython REPL will start.
+The MicroPython REPL should start.

-You can then execute normal Python expressions:
+For example:

 ```python
 >>> 1 + 2
 3
 ```

-PSC-ONE also provides the `psc` module for accessing hardware functions.
+PSC-ONE also provides the `psc` module:

-For example:

 ```python
 >>> import psc
 ```

-The module provides interfaces to PSC-ONE hardware and PSC-OS services.
+The module provides access to PSC-ONE hardware and PSC-OS services.

-Examples include:
+For example:

 ```python
 psc.fat32_ls()